MathieuFortune/mathieufortune.github.io/about.md

 ### Events and conferences
 {: .no-marg-bot }

+_I enjoy sharing knowledge with people and participate in community activities_

 * Provide lightning talks about popularize dev concepts for the rest of company
 * Participate and animate UX workshop during MeetUp